 - How many people completed each onboarding task?

 - What is the average time between completing sequential steps of the onboarding process?

-- What time or day or day of week are people more likely to complete certain onboarding tasks?
+- What time of day or day of the week are people more likely to complete certain onboarding tasks?